 Since gyms have closed and people have no other option, they must do their workouts at home.
 It can be challenging to find the motivation to go running, do bodyweight exercises, or push yourself physically.
 This is where ChallengeMe comes in.

-Challenge me is an app for sending fitness challenges and workouts to your friends and network through the app.
+Challenge me is a fitness app for sending challenges and workouts to your friends and network through the app.
 If I were to record myself doing 40 pushups and wanted to pass along the challenge, it‘s made super easy through the app.
 You can follow different influencers to see what events are popular now.
 It reminds us of social phenomenon’s like the ice bucket challenge, where you call out individuals to participate, and the challenge moves along through referrals.

 The addition of a leaderboard provides even more motivation to compete.
 Step away from your home office and see where you stand on your fitness journey.